 If the source language has fewer syllables and does not have exact matches in other languages, transliteration becomes difficult.
 Japanese is an example for languages that are difficult to transliterate.

-The following table shows how transliteration can be inaccurate when the words are transliterated from English (Latin) to Japanese (Katakana) and back to English (Latin):
+The following table shows how transliteration can be inaccurate when the words are transliterated from English to Kana and then back to English:

 Some Kanji characters in the first name of the contact in Japan addresses are incorrectly transliterated into Arabic numerals instead of Latin alphabets.